rss21www/rss2021/_information/paperDiscussions.md

 live paper discussion sessions.
 And we recommend that -- unlike the rest of the conference -- you use a desktop client application to start your zoom session directly using the zoom link, and your zoom user email.

-(You can start the session also directly from within pheedloop, but the desktop client might give more functionality.)
+Please log into https://zoom.us/ with your RSS zoom user account (or equivalently sign in with your desktop client) and start hosting your zoom meeting -- you then have full control.

-You'll have to start it as host at 15:00 UTC on the day of your discussion session.
+You'll have to start it as host at latest 15:00 UTC on the day of your discussion session.